15 Simple Ideas to Transition from Summer to Fall Decor

 #5: Transition from summer to fall decor by swapping out throw pillows!

-Throw pillows are a really budget-friendly way to get a fresh look without having to change out furniture!
-Transition your home decor from summer to fall by storing away summer-colored pillows and swapping them with neutral pillows that have a lot of texture, such as chunky knit fabric, soft linen, light velvet, and fringe or pom pom detail.
+Throw pillows and pillow covers are a really budget-friendly way to get a fresh look without having to change out furniture!
+Transition from summer to fall decor by storing away summer-colored pillows and swapping them with neutral pillows that have a lot of texture, such as chunky knit fabric, soft linen, light velvet, and fringe or pom pom detail.

 I suggest starting the transition with neutral pillows and once you’re ready to go all in on fall decor, layer a few fall-specific colors and patterns with your neutral pillows.